 What is strength training?

-Also known as resistance training, strength training is any exercise that causes the muscles to contract while resisting an external force.
-When you add weights, it’s called weight training.
+Strength training is any exercise that makes your muscles push back on an external force.
+It’s also known as resistance training.
+And when you add weights, it’s called weight training.
 You can even use your own body weight to build strength, muscles, and endurance.
-Regardless of how you do it, strength training holds many benefits for muscular strength, muscle tone, stronger bones, and more.
-Some of the benefits of strength training include:
+Regardless of how you do it, strength training offers many benefits, including:

-- Stronger bones — Strength training can increase bone density, reducing the risk of fractures.1 Older adults often experience the bone-weakening disorder osteoporosis.
-According to Dr. Fong, weightlifting can improve bone density and reduce the risks of fractures from osteoporosis.
+- Stronger bones — Strength training can increase bone density, lowering the risk of fractures.1 Older adults often have osteoporosis, which weakens bones.
+According to Dr. Fong, weightlifting can improve bone density and reduce the risk of fractures from osteoporosis.

-- Better balance and flexibility — Strength exercises may help joints stay flexible, and even reduce symptoms of arthritis.2 As you get older, this can help reduce injuries from falling.
-Stronger muscles help improve balance and flexibility.
+- Better balance and flexibility — Strength exercises may help joints stay flexible and reduce symptoms of arthritis.
+As you get older, this can help prevent injuries from falls.
+Stronger muscles also help improve balance and flexibility.

 Start small and go easy